Episode 38 – Three snack traps to master

 There is a problem with snacks though: not all of them are created equal – nor will they ever be.
 So, what has everyone been doing wrong?
 There seems to be a general lack of critical thinking across the board and a reliance on “gut feelings” (excuse the pun).

 Whereas, the secret to finding a healthy (and tasty) snack is to be able to differentiate between your impulses and “wants” versus your actual body and mind needs.

-Here are a few snack traps and their quick and easy healthy alternatives to help you master your health and fitness for life!
+Here are a few snack traps to master and their quick and easy healthy alternatives to help you dominate your health and fitness for life!

 How hard can snacking be?
 Right?!